 Higbee was a bit overhyped heading into 2020 when his receiving yards dipped by over 200 last year compared to 2019.
-However, Matthew Stafford will now be throwing the ball in Los Angeles is getting us giddy again about Higbee as a breakout fantasy tight end.
-Stafford has always kept his tight ends involved and the big-bodied 6-foot-6 Higbee will be a sweet red zone option for the veteran quarterback.
+However, Matthew Stafford now throwing the ball in Los Angeles is getting us giddy again about Higbee as a breakout fantasy tight end.
+Stafford has always kept his tight ends involved and the large-bodied 6-foot-6 Higbee will be a sweet red zone option for the veteran quarterback.
 Look out!

 It’s a little bold to throw a rookie tight end in here, but Kyle Pitts is far from your average tight end.
 This fantasy football keeper was selected without hesitation by the Atlanta Falcons which run a pass-heavy offense.
 With Julio Jones out of Atlanta, the breakout potential for Pitts is endless, and so much so, that he could give studs such as Travis Kelce and George Kittle a run for the money.

 This guy is a sleeper and one who can be deeply rostered in dynasty leagues if your space allows.
 He is an heir apparent to Travis Kelce who is 31 and fully playing at his prime.
 With that said, the Chiefs spent a fifth-rounder on this pass-catching TE who tallied 80 catches for 677 yards and five touchdowns throughout his last two seasons at Duke.